andriuskv/parse-audio-metadata/README.md

 # parse-audio-metadata

-File based audio metadata parser for browser.
+Audio file metadata parser for a browser.

 ### Supported audio file types
-mp3 with ID3v2.3 and ID3v2.4 headers, flac, opus, ogg and m4a
+mp3 with ID3v2.3 and ID3v2.4 headers, flac, opus, ogg and m4a.

 ### Installation